oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 The combination matters.
 Documentation without feedback becomes stale.
 Feedback without documentation means answering the same introductory questions forever.

-### 5. We did not make it an engineering-only tool
+### 5. I did not make it an engineering-only tool

 The agent started from an engineering and observability problem, so keeping it focused on engineers would have been the obvious path.
-I am glad we did not.
+I am glad I did not.

-Some of the most interesting usage came from product, support, and operations.
+Some of the most interesting usage came from product, support, operations, marketing, and growth.
 These teams often need information spread across several systems but do not have a convenient way to query or combine it.
 An agent with the right company context can remove a lot of that navigation.
+Support can be especially powerful here: people can investigate many reports themselves instead of waiting for engineering to gather the context.

 Engineers can actually be harder to convince.